904.624.1981 email@beachjunki.org

 Amelia Sea Turtle

-Amelia the Sea Turtle, a stunning educational art piece crafted from marine debris.
-This unique sculpture raises awareness about the growing threat of ocean pollution and its devastating impact on sea turtles.
-Every piece of debris incorporated into Amelia symbolizes the harmful waste that washes up on our shores, entangles sea turtles, and pollutes our oceans.
+Amelia the Sea Turtle is a stunning educational art piece crafted from marine debris.
+This unique sculpture raises awareness about the growing threat of debris.
+Amelia symbolizes the harmful waste that washes up on our shores, entangles sea turtles, and pollutes our oceans.

 Amelia Sea Turtle was created by local artist, Sandra Baker-Hinton, who used washed up sunglasses, bottle caps and plastic pieces to construct the recognizable artwork.
 Amelia Sea Turtle is currently displayed at Seaside Park in Fernandina Beach, Florida.